Highlights of Steam Next - February 2022

 Read the review

-I knew from the first time I saw the trailer for this last year that I was going to love it.
+I knew from the first time I saw the trailer for this years ago that I was going to love it.
 You start in an underground chamber next to an ominous glowing statue with nothing.
 You start mining your way into the darkness heading towards some sparkles and discover copper.
-Half an hour later you're armed to the teeth, hauling your latest loot back to base where you'll refine metal, cook some more food and attend to the farm.
-This is taking the best vibes from Stardew & Terraria and putting them in a really well polished game with building, crafting and survival mechanics.
-It looks like there are bosses to unlock the statue you start next to, and a progression system through metals.
-Love it.
+A few hours later you're armed to the teeth, hauling your latest loot back to base where you'll refine metal, cook some more food and attend to the farm.
+This is taking the best vibes from Stardew & Terraria and putting them in a really well polished game with building, crafting and boss battling.
+It's very addictive and progression is great.
+My only real gripe is inventory management.

 Read the review